markeahogan/trainingrecord/books.md

 # User interface design and implementation in Unity 02/01/23

-# Unity Game Designers Playboom 28/04/24
+# Unity Game Designers Playbook 28/04/24

 Book covers a substantial breadth of Unity functionality without go8ng too deep into coding.
 I found it to be a nice reminder of the wealth of tools Unity provides.
 Its has lots of example images from successful games made with Unity which were inspiring.
 At about 100 pages long I would say worth a read as even if you don't expect to gain much, you might gain a little.